gowke/FORK_MANAGER/README.md

 to run cli installer without tkinter do python3 launcher.py -i agem,chia,goji -d /home/{someuser}/{host fork}-blockchain

-if planning to run fork manager it is recommended to install it alongside your forks using the above instruction
+if planning to run fork manager it is recommended to install it alongside your forks using the above instruction (agem)

 cd into the blockchain environment